informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 > distributed system, there is no sequential specification.

 The  detector gets as input a lightstore *lightStore*.
-Let *h-target = lightStore.LatestVerified().Height* and
+Let *h-verified = lightStore.LatestVerified().Height* and
      *h-trust=lightStore.LatestTrusted().Height* (see
      [LCV-DATA-LIGHTSTORE]).
-It queries the secondaries for  headers at height *h-target*.
+It queries the secondaries for  headers at height *h-verified*.
 The  detector returns a set *Forks*, and should satisfy the following
      temporal formulas:

 #### **[LCD-DIST-INV]**

-If there is no fork at height *h-target*, then the detector should return the empty set.
+If there is no fork at height *h-verified*, then the detector should return the empty set.